jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Venom (MC)
-Set: Crossover
+Set: Crossover\
 The Sinister Six have gained two new Main Characters to choose from.
-Remember, when you build a **Sinister Six** deck, you choose any six Sinister Six characters to go with that deck.
+Remember, when you build a **Sinister Six** deck, you choose any six Sinister Six characters to go with that deck.\
 **Relentless Bond**
 Venom’s **Relentless Bond** will put a +1/+1 counter on him whether or not he’s stunned.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MzU3MjQ5NCwtNzAxNzU3OTc0LC0xND
+eyJoaXN0b3J5IjpbLTIwNjE3MzM0MzgsLTcwMTc1Nzk3NCwtMT
-M3MjA3OTc0LC00MDg3MjEyNjYsLTE4OTk1OTg0LC04MDk1Mjkx
+QzNzIwNzk3NCwtNDA4NzIxMjY2LC0xODk5NTk4NCwtODA5NTI5
-MDQsLTE4OTA4MjcwMjcsLTE0MTUzNjQ5NTksMTQ0NDA0NjA4OC
+MTA0LC0xODkwODI3MDI3LC0xNDE1MzY0OTU5LDE0NDQwNDYwOD
-w1OTk0OTgxMDQsLTE0MjAwNjk2MTZdfQ==
+gsNTk5NDk4MTA0LC0xNDIwMDY5NjE2XX0=
 -->